 We took scrape painting process art and turned it into a super fun (and messy!) bunny art project that is perfect for spring or Easter.
 I love how these bunnies turned out, it was fun to see the patterns that the paint made when we scraped our paper, each one turned out different.
 We edged our bunny silhouettes in gold glitter to make them extra special.

 This is a wonderful art project for preschool-aged kids, older kids will love this technique as well.
-Process art is always a favorite in our house, kids love getting messy and exploring with paint.
+Process art is always a hit, kids love getting messy and exploring with paint.

 We love exploring different painting techniques.
 Check out my collection of painting ideas for kids for more fun and creative art projects to try!